Conduct Technology Audits

 Discriminatory Design Audit

 The following four discriminatory design audit questions below were adapted out of Ruha Benjamin’s 2019 book, Race After Technology: Abolitionist Tools for the New Jim Code.
 We recommend reading this book or watching documentaries like Coded Bias (2020) for examples of discriminatory design.
-Krutka, Seitz, and Hadi conducted this example audit of Zoom at the beginning of the pandemic as schools turned to the service for remote teaching and learning.
-Teachers and students may use, modify, and adapt these questions for their own contexts.
+Krutka, Seitz, and Hadi (2020) conducted this example audit of Zoom at the beginning of the pandemic as schools turned to the service for remote teaching and learning.
+Teachers and students may use, modify, and adapt these questions as needed.

 Are social biases engineered into the technology?